 - Incorrect ECE-Tools configuration.

-- Patch you trying to apply is incompatible with your Magento version, or has conflicts with other patches applied, or your customizations.
+- The patch you are trying to apply is incompatible with your Adobe Commerce version or has conflicts with other patches applied or your customizations.

 - Problems with custom modules code are preventing from building successfully.